dart-lang/language/working/2364 - primary constructors/feature-specification.md

 declaring formal parameter _p_ of a declaring constructor.
 This extends the existing allowlist of places where `covariant` can occur.

-*A declaring body constructor does not give rise to additional scopes or additional rules about access to `this`.
-The following applies to both the header and the body form of declaring constructors.*
+The following applies to both the header and the body form of declaring constructors.

 The semantics of the declaring constructor is found in the following steps, where _D_ is the class, extension type, or enum declaration in the program that includes a declaring constructor, and _D2_ is the result of the derivation of the semantics of _D_.
-The derivation step will delete elements that amount to the declaring constructor; it will add a new constructor _k_; it will add zero or more instance variable declarations.
+The derivation step will delete elements that amount to the declaring constructor; it will add a new constructor _k_; and it will add zero or more instance variable declarations.

 Where no processing is mentioned below, _D2_ is identical to _D_.
 Changes occur as follows: